tranlg99/L4_project/meetings/meeting18.md

 * training models with data augmentations and shifting (200 epochs)
 * batchnorm layer doesnt seem to be active
 * implemented drop out layers in last and second to last layers, now in training (p=0.2)
-* finished introduction and background of dissertation
+* finished first draft of introduction and background

 ### Models with data augmentations and shifting